All Episodes

 We don't do videos.

-Rather than be a bunch of sheep and just assume that it's on the internet from somebody that you think is legitimate because of whatever preconceived notions you have of me, you think something like that would be something I would do.
+You better find out who did it and credit them rather than be a bunch of sheep and just assume that it's on the internet from somebody that you think is legitimate because of whatever preconceived notions you have of me.

-Forgive me, I want to mention this.
+Forgive me, I'm going to mention this.

-Vote now at Rush Limbaugh.com.
+Vote now at rushlimbaugh.com.

-I wonder if uh drive-by media outlets, including KOVR Channel 13 Sacramento, had any problem when Harry Reid said that Supreme Court Justice Clarence Thomas, who's black, was an embarrassment.
+I wonder if drive-by media outlets, including KOVR Channel 13 Sacramento, had any problem when Harry Reid said that Supreme Court Justice Clarence Thomas, who's black, was an embarrassment.

 He said Thomas's opinions were poorly written, but Harry Reid could not point to a single opinion to back up his racist attack on Clarence Thomas.